Roasted Branzino Recipe

 Instructions

-• Preheat the oven to 200C/400F.
-Line a large baking tray with tin foil.
+• Preheat the oven to 400°F. Line a large baking tray with tin foil.
+Sprinkle with cherry tomatoes and sliced red onions.

-• Season the fish, inside and out, with salt, pepper, and oregano.
-Place the lemon slices and fresh dill inside each of the fish cavities.
+• Cut small 1/2-inch slits in three places on both sides of the fish.
+Season the inside and outside with salt, pepper, and oregano.
+Stuff the lemon slices and fresh dill inside each of the fish cavities.

-• Place the seasoned branzino on the lined baking tray and sprinkle the dill, cherry tomatoes, and sliced red onion around it.
+• Place the seasoned branzino on the lined baking tray and drizzle olive oil over the top.

-• Roast the branzino for 18 minutes, or until the exterior is crispy and the fish is cooked through.
-You can also check the internal temperature and ensure it reaches 145F.
+• Roast the branzino for 15 minutes or until the exterior is crispy and the fish is cooked through.
+You can also check the internal temperature and ensure it reaches 145°F.

 • Remove the fish from the oven and serve immediately.